mfuhrmeister/nodejs-embedded-mongodb-standalone/README.md

  - **npm start** : `node bin/start [version [directory [port [noprealloc [nojournal]]]]]` will download, extract and start a mongodb for given version and download directory.
  - **npm run dax** : `node bin/dax [version [directory]]` will download and extract mongodb for given version and download directory.

+ - **npm run stop** : `node bin/stop [dbpath]` will stop mongodb for given db path.

- If no parameters are given, defaults (version 2.4.9 and OS temp folder) are used.
+ If no parameters are given, defaults (version 2.4.9 and OS temp folder, resp. dbpath) are used.
  Use only the 'h' flag to see further usage information.
  *HINT: use double-minus to pass parameters to npm run command, e.g `npm start -- version`*